MicroEJ/docs/ApplicationDeveloperGuide/debuggerProxy.rst

     # Start GDB
     gdb ./application.out

+The following GDB script can be used to generate a core dump file:

 - when the signal ``SIGUSR1`` is received
 - or when an out of memory error occurs
 - or when an explicit garbage collection (GC) is done.

-You can run the script directly in the GDB console
+You can run the script directly in the GDB console.

 .. code-block:: sh